umee-network/docs/docs/validators/mainnet-validator.md

 ### Keyring

 Prior to creating your validator, you must first create your "operator" key.
 Note, this is not your consensus key and will not be used for signing.
-Instead, it is used to identify you validator in the Umee network.
+Instead, it is used to identify you validator in the UX network.

 ```bash
 umeed keys add <key-name> [flags]